crocoder-dev/web/apps/website/src/content/posts/no-deployments-on-friday-sucks.md

 draft: false
 ---

-The common industry maxim of "no deployments on Fridays" often carries a certain prestige — seen as a hallmark of a mature, responsible engineering culture.
+The common industry maxim of "no deployments on Fridays" often carries a certain prestige—seen as a hallmark of a mature, responsible engineering culture.

 For many, it's a rule to avoid potential headaches when everyone wants to start their weekend.
 It might sound smart, but it could also be a red flag that something's not quite right with the team's confidence or their tools.